cofide/connect-reference/README.md

 ./federated-cofidectl.sh
 ```

-A corresponding script that uses the Cofide Terraform provider in conjunction with cofidectl can be run using:
+A corresponding script that uses cofidectl and terraform-provide-cofide, with the Cofide trust zone server can be run using:

 ```sh
 ./single-trust-zone-cofidectl-tf.sh